Accessing ODBC data sources with Oracle Database Gateway for ODBC (DG4ODBC) on Windows

 3. Test the data source.

-To access Firebird from Oracle®, we used our Firebird ODBC driver to set up the prerequisite ODBC connection.
-These instructions show you how to install the driver and create and test a System ODBC data source.
+To access Firebird from Oracle, we used our Firebird ODBC driver to set up the prerequisite ODBC connection.
+These instructions show you how to install the driver and create and test a system ODBC data source.
 Although the instructions are based on the Firebird ODBC driver, the process is the same for any Windows ODBC driver from Easysoft.

 1. Download the Firebird ODBC driver for Windows platforms.
-(Registration required.)

 2. Install and license the Firebird ODBC driver on the machine where DG4ODBC is installed.

-The gateway init file references the System ODBC data source that you added in the ODBC Administrator.
+initSID.ora references the system ODBC data source that you created in ODBC Data Source Administrator.
 Entries that you create in tnsnames.ora are subsequently referenced in listener.ora.
-Care needs to be taken when configuring these files, as an incorrect entry in any of them can lead to connection failure.
+Care needs to be taken when configuring these files, as an incorrect entry in any of them can lead to a connection failure.

-Every instance using DG4ODBC for Windows needs a separate init*.ora file.
+Each DG4ODBC instance needs a separate initSID.ora file.
 For this tutorial, we copied the template init file, initdg4odbc.ora, to initfb.ora, a naming convention that identified our target database.
-The init file references the System ODBC data source for the target database.
+The init file references the system ODBC data source.
 For example:

 # This is a sample agent init file that contains the HS parameters that are